hubmapconsortium/portal-docs/README.md

   - deployed to DEV/TEST/STAGE Monday after 5pm,
   - and, if QA passes, on production by Tuesday afternoon.

-This is the regular schedule: If something needs to be out faster, we can try to make it happen;
+This is the regular schedule: If there are problems with a release, doc updates will be delayed.
-Conversely, sometimes there are problems with other systems which block release to production.

-Chris Briggs (Harvard) oversees curation, assay, and metadata related topics and questions.

-Melissa Schwenk (University of Pittsburgh) oversees general consortium and FAQ related topics and questions.

 ## **This shouldn't be where you read the docs!**